 K – 5 THEME: The European Union

-Students in grades K through 5 can research the culture of one member nation of the European Union, the geography of a member nation or region of Europe, money, or a variety of other topics as long as they are related to the European Union.
-Students can also research larger topics related to the theme of participation and democracy, like elections, voting, or representation.
+Students in grades K through 5 can research the culture of one to three different member states of the European Union, the geography of a specific region of Europe, the euro (what is printed on coins and bills and why), or a variety of other topics as long as they are related to the European Union.
+Students can also research larger topics related to the theme of Global Europ: for example, what are the current candidate countries to the EU? or What is the relationship between the EU and the U.S.?

 Please click HERE to access the submission form.